hediet/ts-cli/cli/README.md

 -   **Lightweight** - Only has a small API surface and no feature bloat.
 -   **Fully typed** - Every parameter has a static type arguments are validated against.
 -   **Fully reflective** - A help text is generated automatically.
--   **Embedded GUI** - Use `--cmd::gui` to launch an html based GUI which assists with specifying arguments.
+-   **Embedded GUI** - Use `--cli::gui` to launch an html based GUI which assists with specifying arguments.

 # Installation